 Nadine has been practicing in the field of immigration law for over 10 years.
 She is considered an authority on high net worth immigration.
 She works with high net worth individuals, third party advisors in the private wealth industry and governments on global citizenship and residency planning.
 She was instrumental in establishing the Fragomen Worldwide Private Client practice which provides immigration advice and assistance to high net worth individuals on global residency and citizenship solutions.
 Nadine is a frequent speaker and contributor to media studies on high net worth immigration and global citizenship and residency planning.
 She was also founding member and member of the advisory board of the Investment Migration Council (IMC).

-Naomi Rive is the chief trust officer of Coutts & Co Trustees (Jersey).
-A lawyer by training, Naomi was called to the English Bar in 1999 and re-qualified as a Jersey advocate in 2003.
-Before joining Coutts in 2014, Naomi was a partner and head of the Jersey private client and trusts team at international offshore law firm, Appleby.
+Naomi is a Group Director and Head of Family Office at Highvern.
+A lawyer by training, Naomi was called to the English Bar in 1999 and re-qualified as a Jersey Advocate in 2003.

 Lead Product Line Manager - Finacle Wealth Management

 Abhra is a capital markets professional with over 19 years of experience in capital markets, wealth management and IT products businesses.
 He has rich domain experience spanning across asset classes, business process, back office operations and advisory services.
 He has donned multiple hats as operations manager, front office sales, business architect and product manager across financial institutions and IT firms.
 He is a keen follower of the capital markets and wealth management industry across regions and has authored several articles and thought papers in this domain.
 He has patent filings in the areas of structured products and corporate actions.

 Legal Advisor, Ministry for the Economy, Investment and Small Business